MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 const myBot = new EchoBot(myStorage);
 ```

 This passes in a `MemoryStorage` object to the `EchoBot` constructor.
-You will change that later to pass a _Cosmos DB_ or _Blob Storage_ object.
+You'll change that later to pass a _Cosmos DB_ or _Blob Storage_ object.

 Next, replace the code in **bot.js** with the following code: